Cirque du Soleil provide media representatives with show and corporate press kits.

 La Nouba is the meeting of two worlds poles apart: the fantastic world of the circus artists - the Cirques (circus people), sporting bright, fluorescent colours–and that of the Urbains (urbanites), who wear dark, monochromatic outfits.
 When these two worlds first make contact, the magic and amazing feats of the one set fire to the pale mundanity of the other.

-Resident show at Walt Disney World® Resort - Downtown Disney, Orlando, FL
+Resident show at Disney World® Resort - Disney Springs, Orlando, FL

 Once upon a time there were four Nuts.
 Four Nuts that no one could see, but they themselves saw everything.
 Nuts they might be, but mad they were not.
 And these Nuts had but one idea in their heads: to mind everyone’s business but their own, to disobey, to muddle lines, stories, destinies . . . and to have fun!

 Imagine a classic love story with the passion and intensity of Romeo and Juliet.
-Only now, the relationship is between a Pierrot clown and a lost ballerina.
-Their love, like their dance, is a never-ending story filled with desire, fear and a longing for more.
+Only now, imagine Juliet lost, longing for her love.
+This dance is a never-ending story filled with desire, fear and a longing for more.

 He is a solitary figure, unfriendly and potentially threatening.
 He marches assertively through the world of La Nouba, like a nightmare waiting to take over a sweet dream.
 Beware the giant.